mnichols08/colt-steele/html-and-css-bootcamp/section-04.md

 ```
 - Populate a `<select>` element with `<option>` elements.
 - The value is not visual to the user and is only sent through the form as data to identify which option the user has picked.

+## [Radio]
+`<input type="radio">`
+`<input>` elements of type radio are generally used in radio groups—collections of radio buttons describing a set of related options.
+Only one radio button in a given group can be selected at the same time.
+Radio buttons are typically rendered as small circles, which are filled or highlighted when selected.